Hello everyone! I hope you’re all well.

 - Ice Cream: The vegan ice-creams on the market are unbeatable; magnums, cornettos, even Ben and Jerrys… we’re spoilt for choice.

-- Cream: Whether it’s for pouring over your dessert or cooking into a sauce, Elmlea have created a super realistic vegan cream, and Oatly is great too.
+- Cream: Whether it’s for pouring over your dessert or cooking into a sauce, Elmlea have created a super realistic vegan cream, and Oatly is awesome too.

 - Sausages: vegan ‘sausages’ are booming on the market and some of my favourite brands are Linda McCartney, Naked Glory and even Richmond, who have recently created a meat-free version of their classic sausage now.